 On the Lines are fundamental intensive and will be performed only with the small group each prospective member is assigned.
 This gives the squad leaders a clear view of each person’s skill level with the fundamentals, as they only have three students to watch and score at once.
 On the Lines will consist of two different drills (groups of fundamentals put together), and the Ramp Entrance.

 Block Band will have the groups standing and marching next to one another while playing through school songs such as Buckeye Battle Cry, Fight the Team, I Wanna Go Back to Ohio State, Hang On Sloopy (marching step and playing), and a ‘Tryout Drill’ to one other school song.
 Tryout Drills are a collection of fundamentals put to the music of a school song.
 The drill will not be revealed until the first official day of auditions however.
-2017’s tryout drill will be played to Down By the Ohio.
+2023’s tryout drill will be played to Beautiful Ohio (long version).

 Squad leaders will be breaking all students trying out, including veteran members of the band, into small groups of three to four people of the same instrument.
 These groups will stick together and be graded against the other members of the group throughout the On the Line and Block Band portion of the tryout (although these groups changed for each session of the tryout, so candidates and veterans are always grouped together with different members than their previous OTL/Block Band).